 Both the Municipal Systems Act and the Disaster Management Act require the inclusion of the DMP into the IDP of the Bergrivier Municipality.
 A separate disaster management plan included into the IDP but standing on its own and isolated from the rest of the IDP does not necessarily give evidence of the integration of disaster management into the IDP.
 All departments and role players submitting input to the content of the current and future IDP of the Municipality are therefore urged to consider the inclusion and integration of disaster risk management into their strategies, operational planning and project implementation.
 Disaster and risk management must also be taken cognisance of in the planning and execution stages of all IDP projects.
-This will ensure the integration of disaster risk reduction and disaster preparedness - thus reducing the impact of disasters on lives, property, community activities, the economy and the environment.
+This will ensure the integration of disaster management into the IDP, and will ensure that all plans and projects are focused on contributing to disaster risk reduction and disaster preparedness - thus reducing the impact of disasters on lives, property, community activities, the economy and the environment.